 Lewis University - Enhanced 2+2 Programs

-The Bachelor of Arts degrees in Elementary Education, Special Education, Elementary/Special Education, and Early Childhood Education Enhanced 2+2 programs with Lewis University are a great way to continue your education.
+The Bachelor of Arts degrees in Elementary Education, Special Education and Elementary/Special Education Enhanced 2+2 programs with Lewis University are a great way to continue your education.
 Students are required to complete a series of courses at College of DuPage in order to be eligible for the program.

 Before you Begin